The law school offers a Transition to Law School Program for new students who are interested in getting a head start on their legal education.

 How it works

-No credit is given for the Criminal Justice course unless the student receives a satisfactory grade.
-Those who do not receive a satisfactory grade in the summer session are required to take Criminal Law & Procedure in the fall with the entering class.
+No credit is given for the Transition to Justice course unless the student receives a satisfactory grade (C or above).
+Those who do not receive a satisfactory grade in the summer session are required to take Criminal Law in the fall with the entering class.

 The student’s transcript will reflect both grades, but the unsatisfactory grade will not be included in calculating the student's grade point average.